beginnerprivacy/beginnerprivacy.com/content/articles/why-you-should-enhance-your-physical-security/index.md

 {{< /callout >}}

 #### Devices
-- **Encrypt Your Devices**: Ensure that all your devices, including smartphones and laptops, are encrypted.
+- **Encrypt and Backup Your Devices**: Ensure that all your devices, including smartphones and laptops, are encrypted.
 This protects sensitive data from unauthorized access, especially if a device is lost or stolen.
+It's also crucial to [keep regular encrypted backups](../how-and-why-backing-up-your-devices-is-crucial) of your most important data to ensure you can recover it when needed.

-- **Utilize Privacy Screens**: To prevent shoulder surfing in public spaces, use privacy screens on your devices.
+- **Utilize Privacy Screens**: To prevent shoulder surfing in public spaces, [use privacy screens on your devices](../what-is-a-privacy-screen-protector-and-should-you-use-one).
 These screens limit the viewing angle, making it difficult for others to see your screen while you work or browse in crowded areas.

 - **Disable Cameras and Microphones**: To prevent unauthorized video recording, use a simple webcam cover, tape, or even remove the camera entirely.
 And for the microphone, consider using headphones with a non-functional microphone or removing your device's microphone.